The Clery Act

 • Stalking

-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to—
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person’s safety or suffer substantial emotional distress.

 • Burglary*